beimingli0626/sonar_fusion/README.md

 We developed a collection of simulation environments in Gazebo, specifically designed to replicate the layouts of typical indoor building floor plans.
 An example of our simulation environments is presented under ```sonar_ddk/sample/world_with_glass.world```.
 Notice that the glass region has the collision volume but does not has a visual property.
 A sonar sensor urdf is shared under ```sonar_ddk/sample/sonar_sensor.urdf.xacro```.

 ## System Architecture
 To maintain an accurate and comprehensive representation of the surrounding environment, we maintained two separate occupancy maps.
 The first occupancy map is created solely using depth camera data, which provides reliable and precise information about the environment.
 The second occupancy map is updated with sonar readings, which can detect objects that are not visible to the camera.
 We also propose a RANSAC-based approach for window segmentation.
 The method initially identifies the region of interest based on the discrepancy between the sonar reading and the depth-image-based occupancy map.
 Then, the potential location of the window is further determined by its geometric characteristics.
+Please refer to ```report/report.pdf``` for more details.

 <p align="center">
 <img src="./report/fig/occ_flow.png" height="120">  &nbsp; &nbsp;  <img src="./report/fig/ransac_flow.png" height="120">